2005 NCAA Division I men's tennis championships

-The 2005 NCAA Division I Men's Tennis Championships were the 59th annual championships to determine the national champions of NCAA Division I men's singles, doubles, and team collegiate tennis in the United States.
+The 2005 NCAA Division I men's tennis championships were the 59th annual championships hosted by the NCAA to determine the individual, doubles, and team national champions of men's collegiate tennis among its Division I member programs in the United States, culminating the 2005 NCAA Division I tennis season.

-UCLA defeated defending champions Baylor in the championship match, 4–3, to claim the Bruins' sixteenth team national title (and first since 1984).
+UCLA defeated defending champions Baylor in the championship match, 4–3, to claim the Bruins' sixteenth team national title and first since 1984.

 Host sites

 This year's tournaments were played at the George P. Mitchell Tennis Center at Texas A&M University in College Station, Texas.

 This was the final year that the men's and women's Division I tennis tournaments were held at separate sites; both would be held jointly at Stanford University in 2006.